jayeshdesai4520/DBpedia-GSoC-2021/about.md

 **To add component to profile** - <br />
 ```
 User - activate query builder to sport
-Bot - Successfully Added QueryBuilder to sport you can add more components by saying Add and then name of the component.
+Bot - Successfully Added QueryBuilder to the sport you can add more components by saying Add and then name of the component.
 ```
 **To remove component to profile** - <br />
 ```